Devi (Virgin Comics): Characters

-Tara and Kratha clash as the White Horseman manifests in Rahul's body declaring his intention to kill the DEVI, who he considers an abomination.

-Issue #14,15 & 16

-These have been released.
-Please update the review of the same.

 Reception

 Critical response to Devi has generally been positive, especially towards the artwork, which has drawn almost unanimous praise.
 The first two issues drew some criticism for lack of world development and cliché dialogue, but reviewers found these issues were resolved in Devi #3.
 In terms of sales, Devi is the most popular comic of the Shakti line.

 Credits

-Issues #1-#2 written by Siddharth Kotain, art and cover by Mukesh Singh, and colours by J Nanjan.
+Issues #1-#2 were written by Siddharth Kotain, with art and cover by Mukesh Singh, and colours by J Nanjan.
 Issues #3-#10 were written by Samit Basu.
-Issue #11 onwards are written by Saurav Mohapatra.
+Issue #11 and all later issues are written by Saurav Mohapatra.
 Acclaimed creator Ron Marz has signed on as story consultant and editor for the series.

 Collections

 The series is being collected as trade paperbacks: